Grimes County DWI & Criminal Defense Attorney

 979-921-0921

-Law Enforcement Agencies in Grimes County TX
+Law Enforcement Agencies in Grimes County, TX

 If you have been arrested, then you may have been in contact with an officer from the Sheriff's office or a local police department.
-The encounters are almost never pleasant, but you should always do our part to be considerate and non-confrontational to prevent additional charges or unnecessary force.
-Grimes County law enforcement agents are like any other law enforcement agents throughout Texas, i.e., they have the capability to misuse their power b violating your constitutional rights, mishandling evidence, and coercing witnesses, among other things.
+The encounters are almost never pleasant, but you should always do your part to be considerate and non-confrontational to prevent additional charges or unnecessary force.
+Grimes County law enforcement agents are like any other law enforcement agents throughout Texas, i.e., they have the capability to misuse their power by violating your constitutional rights, mishandling evidence, and coercing witnesses, among other things.

-If you encounter a sheriff or police officer in Grimes County, remember that you have rights.
+If you encounter a sheriff or police officer in Grimes County, remember you have rights.
 Specifically, you have the right to remain silent and the right to an attorney.
 The officers may try to talk you out of these rights through intimidation and other tactics, but stay strong and wait to speak when you have an attorney by your side.

 Grimes County Sheriff's Office